ESTITCEO/FitCheck/README.md

-# 🧮 FitCheck – Calculadora de IMC
+# 🧮 FitCheck – IMC Calculator

-**FitCheck** es una app desarrollada en **Flutter Web** que permite calcular el Índice de Masa Corporal (IMC) a partir del peso, edad y género del usuario.
-Diseñada como práctica de lógica, UI responsiva y despliegue en GitHub y Vercel.
+**FitCheck** is a Flutter Web app that calculates Body Mass Index (BMI) based on a user's weight, age, and gender.
+Designed with a logic-based approach, it features a responsive UI and is deployed on GitHub and Vercel.
 ---

-## 🚀 Características
+## 🚀 Features

-- ⚖️ Cálculo automático del IMC
+- ⚖️ Automatic IMC calculation
-- 👤 Entrada de datos: peso, edad y género
+- 👤 Data entry: weight, age, and gender
-- 📊 Visualización del resultado con interpretación
+- 📊 Result display with interpretation
-- 🎨 Interfaz clara y amigable
+- 🎨 Clear and user-friendly interface
-- 🧠 Lógica simple pero funcional
+- 🧠 Simple yet functional logic

 ---

-## 🖼️ Pantalla principal
+## 🖼️ Home Screen
 ---
 <img width="397" height="868" alt="Captura de pantalla 2025-09-16 131448" src="https://github.com/user-attachments/assets/5055da46-337d-4c7a-8b0f-3ce8727ab64a" />

-## 🖼️ Pantallas de resultados
+## 🖼️ Results Screen
 ---